Mattlk13/twisted/docs/core/howto/ssl.rst

    Currently, Twisted only supports loading of OpenSSL's default trust roots.
    If you've built OpenSSL yourself, you must take care to include these in the appropriate location.
-   If you're using the OpenSSL shipped as part of macOS 10.5-10.9, this behavior will also be correct.
+   If you're using macOS, it will work by default as long as the homebrew ``openssl`` package is installed.
    If you're using Debian, or one of its derivatives like Ubuntu, install the `ca-certificates` package to ensure you have trust roots available, and this behavior should also be correct.
    Work is ongoing to make :py:func:`platformTrust <twisted.internet.ssl.platformTrust>` --- the API that :py:func:`optionsForClientTLS <twisted.internet.ssl.optionsForClientTLS>` uses by default --- more robust.
    For example, :py:func:`platformTrust <twisted.internet.ssl.platformTrust>` should fall back to `the "certifi" package <https://pypi.org/project/certifi>`_ if no platform trust roots are available but it doesn't do that yet.